 This market was such a natural for us.
 When I come here, I feel there are so many connections with our brand because it’s a skier community that has a lot of history in ski racing but that has become a very interesting cultural place.

 The one thing you always need to do is never forget who you are and where you’re coming from.
 If you have a project that is what I call 'stretching,' going outside of your comfort zone, you’re going to be successful if you’re also focused on what your core business is.
 Be true to your brand DNA, your roots, if you focus on that it’s a lot easier to get consumers to respect and like what you’re doing.

 Joeli Villa Cedeno

 For more photos from the Rossignol event, click here.

-Photos by Ethan Harrison
+Photography by: Photos by Ethan Harrison